spothq/cryptocurrency-icons/README.md

 # Cryptocurrency Icons

-[This project](http://cryptoicons.co) contains over 2000 icons – 303 crypto, and fiat currencies, in 4 styles and a range of sizes.
+[This project](http://cryptoicons.co) contains over 2000 icons – [302 crypto, and fiat currencies](Coin List.md), in 4 styles and a range of sizes.
 Completely free.
 All I ask is that you don’t claim them as your own, and share this resource with others.

 Images are in the PNG format (transparent) in 32×32, 64×64(@2x), and 128×128 variants, along with SVG versions.